jcortejoso/nvm-contracts/doc/UPGRADES.md

 ### 5. Audit Contracts

-To check or document that all transactions have been approved in the multi sig wallet you can run `npm run audit:staging` to get a list of all the current transactions and their current status.
+To check or document that all transactions have been approved in the multi sig wallet you can run `npm run audit:rinkeby` to get a list of all the current transactions and their current status.

 ```text
  Wallet: 0x24EB26D4042a2AB576E7E39b87c3f33f276AeF92